-This summary explores some of the 2013 year-end income tax planning opportunities available to individual taxpayers, especially as the result of provisions that are new-for-2013 and those that at the moment are scheduled to expire after 2013.
+Year-end 2015 brings planning opportunities and challenges, and there is much for taxpayers and their tax advisors to consider in taking action before 2015 ends.
+This summary explores some of the 2015 year-end income tax planning opportunities available to individual taxpayers.
 Of course, every taxpayer's situation is unique and a year-end planning strategy, whether for an individual, family, or business, should be customized in consultation with a qualified professional.
 Harbour Capital Advisors (HCA) stands ready to assist clients with year-end planning issues and opportunities.

-For a summary of 2013 business income tax-savings opportunities, please request a copy of our separate Tax Update # 15: 2013 Year-End Business Income Tax Planning.
-For a summary of 2013 estate and gift tax-savings opportunities, please request a copy of our separate Tax Update # 16: 2013 Year-End Estate and Gift Tax Planning.
-Please note that all tax information contained herein is general in nature, is provided for informational and educational purposes only, and should not be construed as legal or tax advice.
+For a summary of business income tax-savings opportunities, please request a copy of our separate Tax Update # 31: 2015 Year-End Business Income Tax Planning.
+For a summary of estate and gift taxsavings opportunities, please request a copy of our separate Tax Update # 32: 2015 Year-End Estate and Gift Tax Planning.
+Note that all tax information contained herein is general in nature, is provided for informational and educational purposes only, and should not be construed as legal or tax advice.